 Apply the function you implemented above to:

-layered as the number of outputs.Returns the logit and final state in the following tuple Logits, FinalState
+get_embed(input_data, vocab_size, embed_dim)function will be embedded into applications input_dataincellyour build_rnn(cell, inputs)function to create RNNvocab_sizelayered as the number of outputs.Returns the logit and final state in the following tuple Logits, FinalState

 def build_nn(cell, rnn_size, input_data, vocab_size, embed_dim):